 There, however, are accessibility testing tools like color contrast checkers to ensure good contrast between the text and other website elements like highlights or background.

 And in case of low contrast issues, changing the site theme can fix it.
-For example, you can make use of different colors for headings, captions, lists, and other text.
+For example, you can use different colors for headings, captions, lists, and other text.

 Missing link text